RexManglicmot/prompt_and_prefix_fine_tuning/.ipynb_checkpoints/README-checkpoint.md

 | Prefix Tuning | **0.703** | **0.742** |   0.596 |    0.810 |          0.017 / 0.017 |            **4.915** |

-Both adapters deliver large gains over Base (Accuracy 0.45 → 0.72–0.74, Macro-F1 0.39 → 0.65–0.70).
-The biggest jump is on the “yes” class (F1: 0.20 → 0.81), while “no” stays similar (Prefix 0.60, Prompt 0.49, Base 0.58).
-Prefix Tuning is the top performer (Acc 0.742, Macro-F1 0.701) with essentially the same latency as Base (≈0.017–0.021 s/example).
-Prompt Tuning is nearly as accurate (Acc 0.719, Macro-F1 0.644) but uses ~0.205M trainable params vs ~4.915M for Prefix—so pick Prompt when memory is tight, and Prefix when you want the best absolute accuracy.
+Both adapters deliver large gains over Base (Accuracy 0.449 → 0.719–0.742, Macro-F1 0.389 → 0.648–0.703).
+The biggest jump is on the “yes” class (F1: 0.197 → 0.81), while “no” stays similar (Prefix 0.596, Prompt 0.49, Base 0.581).
+Prefix Tuning is the top performer (Acc 0.742, Macro-F1 0.703) with essentially the same latency as Base (0.017 vs 0.016, respectively).
+Prompt Tuning is nearly as accurate (Acc 0.719, Macro-F1 0.648) but uses ~0.205M trainable params vs ~4.915M for Prefix—so pick Prompt when memory is tight, and Prefix when you want the best absolute accuracy.

 ## Results: Visuals